Amik Sherchan

-Amik Sherchan (born 1944) is a Nepalese politician and current Governor of Lumbini Province of Nepal.
+Amik Sherchan (born 1944) is a Nepalese politician and former Governor of Lumbini Province of Nepal.
 He is former chairman of Janamorcha Nepal.
-He served as the Deputy Prime Minister & Health and Population Minister of Nepal in the interim government under Girija Prasad Koirala cabinet.
+He served as the Deputy Prime Minister and Minister of Health and Population of Nepal in the interim government under Girija Prasad Koirala cabinet.
 He also served as the 2nd Governor of Gandaki Province of Nepal.
 He is active as a politician and prominent leader since 1967.
 He was elected as a member of the Pratinidhi Sabha (1991 - 1994) and Member of 1st Constituent Assembly (2008 - 2012) from Chitwan.

 Personal life

 Sherchan was born in Okharbotkhani, Myagdi District, to Badi Bahadur Sherchan and Umadevi Sherchan.
 He completed his undergraduate degree in political science.